Moyamoya disease: Treatment

 Antiplatelet drugs (including aspirin) are usually given to prevent clots, but surgery is usually recommended.
-Because moyamoya tends to affect only the internal carotid artery and nearby sections of the adjacent anterior and middle cerebral arteries, surgeons can direct other arteries, such as the external carotid artery or the superficial temporal artery to replace its circulation.
-The arteries are either sewn directly into the brain circulation, or placed on the surface of the brain to reestablish new circulation after a few weeks.
+Because moyamoya tends to affect only the internal carotid artery and nearby sections of the adjacent anterior and middle cerebral arteries, surgeons can direct other arteries, such as the external carotid artery or the superficial temporal artery, to replace its circulation.
+The arteries are either sewn directly into the brain circulation or placed on the surface of the brain to reestablish new circulation after a few weeks.

-Many operations have been developed for the condition, but currently the most favored are the in-direct procedures EDAS, EMS, and multiple burr holes and the direct procedure STA-MCA.
-Combined revascularisation procedure, which includes both the direct superficial temporal artery (STA) to middle cerebral artery (MCA) bypass (also known as ECIC bypass) performed with a combination of in-direct procedures is considered the treatment of choice.
+Many operations have been developed for the condition, but currently the most favored are the indirect procedures EDAS, EMS, and multiple burr holes, and the direct procedure STA-MCA.
+Combined revascularisation procedure, which includes both the direct superficial temporal artery (STA) to middle cerebral artery (MCA) bypass (also known as ECIC bypass), performed with a combination of indirect procedures, is considered the treatment of choice.
 Although its efficacy, particularly for hemorrhagic disease, remains uncertain, the procedure is thought to reduce the hemodynamic burden on the engorged collateral blood vessels.
-Multiple burr holes have been used in frontal and parietal lobes with good neovascularisation achieved.
+Multiple burr holes have been used in the frontal and parietal lobes with good neovascularisation achieved.